qwiklabs-org/horizon-sdv/terraform/modules/sdv-secrets/README.md

 ## Define the terraform to create the secret

-How to create a secret and assign Kubernetes SAs to read the values:
+Example how to define the secret creation:

 ```terraform
   sdv_gcp_secrets_map = {
     s1 = {